How this CA started her own KPO & now has clients from all over the world

 After a lot of brainstorming, I considered doing an MBA but I soon realized it would be nice to have some work experience under my belt.
 So I dropped the MBA plan.

 One day in Sept-2016, I read a newspaper article about the KPO industry’s statistics in India.
-(One of the gifts from my Civil services journey was not letting a day go without reading the newspaper!)
+(One of the gifts from my Civil services journey was not letting a day go by without reading the newspaper!)

 This article created great interest as I was fascinated by how I could put my Accounting knowledge to use and be a growth Partner for businesses all over the world.
 (I was anyways in touch with the CPA notifications and was considering pursuing the same.)